 Arduino Nano 33 BLE Sense

 This board is no longer supported.
 The last OpenMV firmware release for the Arduino Nano 33 BLE Sense is 4.7.0.
 No further firmware updates, bug fixes, or new features will be issued for this target.
 The information below is preserved for users running 4.7.0 or earlier.

-The Arduino Nano 33 BLE Sense is a 45 × 18 mm Arduino‑Nano‑form‑factor sensor board built around the Nordic Semiconductor nRF52840 — a single ARM Cortex‑M4 with FPU running at 64 MHz with 256 KB of internal SRAM and 1 MB of internal flash.
-Bluetooth LE 5.0 (and 802.15.4) come from the SoftDevice running on the same SoC, and the board carries an integrated environmental and motion sensor cluster: 9‑axis IMU, barometer, temperature / humidity, ambient light / colour / proximity / gesture, and a PDM microphone.
+The Arduino Nano 33 BLE Sense is a 45 × 18 mm Arduino‑Nano‑form‑factor board built around the Nordic Semiconductor nRF52840 — a single ARM Cortex‑M4 with FPU running at 64 MHz with 256 KB of internal SRAM and 1 MB of internal flash.
+BLE comes from the on‑die radio, and the board carries a 9‑axis IMU, an LPS22HB barometer, an HTS221 / HS3003 temperature / humidity sensor, an APDS9960 ambient light / colour / proximity / gesture sensor, and an MP34DT05 PDM microphone.
+The OpenMV firmware drives all of these from MicroPython.

+Arduino Nano 33 BLE Sense